Growing and Storing Fall Carrots, Beets, and Turnips

 Beets prefer a neutral pH and do not grow well in acid soil, so add lime to beet beds if your garden soil is acidic.
 Next, amend with Black Gold Garden Compost Blend for increased fertility.
 Before planting beets in the ground, soak the seeds overnight for faster germination.
 Varieties that take longer to produce should be started no later than early September.

-Beet seeds actually have 2-3 embryos.
-This means a single seed can yield two or three seedlings, encouraging more seedling clumps that require thinning.
+Beet seeds have 2-3 embryos, which means a single seed can yield two or three seedlings, encouraging more seedling clumps that require thinning.
 For easier thinning plant the single-embryo variety ‘Moneta’ (46 days), which produces just one seedling.
 Its red beets are also delicious and great for fall and winter cultivation.
 (Click here to see our video about growing beets!)

 Turnips (Brassica rapa) are members of the mustard family (Brassicaceae) along with other cole crops like cabbage, which is why their roots have a sweet cabbage-like flavor.
 Their slightly bitter greens are also edible.